danpetersen-ghub/Hugo_Blog/content/posts/creating-csv-s-with-javascript.md

 Let's break it down:

 Lines 1-3 are initializing our object and getting the DOM nodes that contain our data.

 We then loop through the node list and extract the text then place it on our object.
 Now we have some nice data. 👍

 ##### bit of background...

 A .csv extension is literally just comma 'comma-separated values'.
-So another way of thinking about this is a massive long string!
+So another way of thinking about this is a massively long string!

-This si why we set up the variable for said string:
+This is why we set up the variable for said string:

     let string = ``;

-by default, I almost always use an object literal syntax hence the backticks.
+By default, I almost always use an object literal syntax hence the backticks.
 It makes the string much simpler to understand in my opinion.
 Additionally, in marketing automation platforms this is how you would insert dynamic content be that HTML or a field value.
-Anyhow I digress...
+Anyhow, I digress...

 This is where you actually create the CSV: